loilo/monomitter/readme.md

 [![Tests](https://badgen.net/github/checks/loilo/monomitter/master)](https://github.com/loilo/monomitter/actions)
 [![Version on npm](https://badgen.net/npm/v/monomitter)](https://www.npmjs.com/package/monomitter)

-The monomitter is a tiny (125 bytes minzipped), generic notification helper — a kind of topic-free pub/sub mechanism or a single-event event bus — designed to be used as a building block for reactive functionality..
+The monomitter is a tiny (125 bytes minzipped), generic notification helper — a kind of topic-free pub/sub mechanism or a single-event event bus — designed to be used as a building block for reactive functionality.

+> **Note:** This is an [ESM-only package](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
+Install version 1.x if you need CommonJS support.

 ## Basic Usage